 Asset actions

-To perform an action on an individual asset, use the actions menu (located at the top of the asset detail navigation pane, beneath the asset thumbnail) while in an asset's detail view.
-From left to right:
+To perform an action on an individual asset, use the actions menu on the top of the asset detail page.

 Downloads the asset.